OsbornePro/BTPS-SecPack/docs/index.rst

 **Track Network Connection History** `ListenPortMonitor.ps1's <https://github.com/OsbornePro/BTPS-SecPack/blob/master/Local%20Port%20Scan%20Monitor/ListenPortMonitor.ps1>`_ main goal is to keep an eye open for newly opened ports on a server to discover possible Reverse Shells or Bind Shells.
-A connection history log is kept to help trace connections that have been established with a server.
+A connection history log is kept helping trace connections that have been established with a server.

 .. image:: img/ConnectionHistory.png
     :scale: 100